IDAES/idaes-pse/docs/apps/caprese/nmpc.rst

 Optimization Problem
 --------------------

-The most common formulation of the NMPC optimization problem is...
+An explanation of the optimization problem solved in this implementation of NMPC is forthcoming.

 Available Methods
 ^^^^^^^^^^^^^^^^^

-.. automodule:: idaes.dynamic.caprese.nmpc
+.. automodule:: idaes.apps.caprese.nmpc
     :members: